hammerlab/flowdec/README.md

 data = signal.fftconvolve(actual, kernel, mode='same')
 # data.shape = (50, 256, 256)

-# Run the deconvolution process, noting that deconvolution initialization is best kept separate from
+# Run the deconvolution process and note that deconvolution initialization is best kept separate from
 # execution since the "initialize" operation corresponds to creating a TensorFlow graph, which is a
 # relatively expensive operation and should not be repeated across multiple executions
 algo = fd_restoration.RichardsonLucyDeconvolver(data.ndim).initialize()